Skip to main content

 • Data flows through to reporting tools so we can attribute leads properly

-Complementing the website with a strong Google Business Profile
+Complementing the website with an improved Google Business Profile

 Local visibility is more than just organic rankings

-For trades like ATEC Electrics, the Google Business Profile (GBP) is often the first touchpoint a local customer sees, especially on mobile.
-Maps listings, star ratings and “call now” buttons can drive just as many enquiries as organic rankings.
+For trades like ATEC Electrics, the Google Business Profile (GBP) can be the first touchpoint a local customer sees.
+We have also found evidence that a stronger GBP can drive more enquiries through the website.

 As part of the project we:

-• Optimised the Google Business Profile with accurate category selections, service descriptions and contact details
+• Optimised the GBP with accurate category selections, service descriptions and contact details

 • Ensured the profile reinforced ATEC Electrics’ Northern Beaches focus